 The hardest part of the costume to make was probably the belt on the dress and that was really annoying to engineer.
-I wanted it to appear that it was a continuous belt but it needed to be lose and to open so I could use the zipper in the back of the dress to get in and out of the costume (since denim has no stretch).
+I wanted it to appear that it was a continuous belt but it needed to be loose and to open so I could use the zipper in the back of the dress to get in and out of the costume (since denim has no stretch).
 The belt is layered and closes using velcro.
 I think it turned out fairly well.
 The collar on the dress was also sort of difficult to do.
-The dress pattern that I was modifying for the costume didn't have a full collar so I had to find another pattern and mod a collar.
+The dress pattern that I was modifying for the costume didn't have a full collar so I had to find another pattern and modify a collar.
 The credit for getting the collar to work goes entirely to my mom.

 My mother knit my red cardigan too so the overall design is pretty close to the one in the game.
 I loved how it turned out and my mom knit the whole thing in just a week and a half.
 She really enjoys knitting and is wondering if I'll need any more sweaters for costumes in the future.
 XD